zadarastorage/zadara-examples/k8s/rke2/README.md

 ## Prerequisites: zCompute

+* Network:
+    * NAT gateway service must be enabled
-* VPC:
+* Images
-    * Public subnet (for the bastion VM)
+    * CentOS image should be imported from the Marketplace (for the Bastion VM)
-    * Private subnet (for the Kubernetes nodes VMs) - you will need to provide Terraform with the id
-    * Security Group should enable all internal traffic (using the group)
 * Credentials:
+    * Key-pair for the bastion server - you will need to provide Terraform with the name
-    * Key-Pair for the master servers - you will need to provide Terraform with the name
+    * Key-Pair for the master servers (can be the same as the other one) - you will need to provide Terraform with the name
-    * Key-Pair for the worker agents (can be the same one as the master one) - you will need to provide Terraform with the name
+    * Key-Pair for the worker agents (can be the same as the other one) - you will need to provide Terraform with the name
-    * AWS programmatic credentials with admin permissions - you will need to provide Terraform/Packer with the access key & secret id
+    * AWS programmatic credentials with admin permissions for the relevant (not default) project - you will need to provide Terraform/Packer with the access key & secret id

-## Step 1: Bastion VM
+## Step 1: Automated infrastructure deployment (Terraform)
+* Go to the `infra-terraform` directory
+* Terraform init
+* Terraform plan
+* Terraform apply
+    * VPC to hold the entire solution
+    * Public subnet for the bastion VM and its corresponding Internet Gateway
+    * Private subnet for the Kubernetes nodes VMs
+    * Routing tables to accomodate public/private subnets
+    * Default Security Group for the VPC as well as RKE2-related one (based on the SG itself)
-* Accessible VM (on the public subnet) with access to the private subnet (where the actual Kubernetes nodes are located)
+    * Bastion VM on the public subnet (accessible to the world) with access to the private subnet (where the Kubernetes nodes will be located)
-* You can use a dedicated key-pair or reuse the Kubernetes master/worker one, depending on your security concerns
-* Security Group should allow incoming SSH communication (port 22) from the world
-* Attach an elastic IP to the bastion so you can easily access it
+    * Network Load Balancer to hold the Kubernetes API Server endpoints - accessible to the world by default, can be hardened for Bastion-only access as part of Terraform variable `expose_k8s_api_publicly`
+    * Elastic IPs for the Bastion as well as the Network Load Balancer
+* Terraform will output the relevant information required for step #3 - if you lose track of them you can always run `terraform output` to list them again
+* In addition you will also be required to provide the NLB's private & public IPs and internal DNS name (you can get those from the GUI)

 ## Step 2: RKE2 image (Packer)
 * Either import or create the RKE2 image